Our goals for the trip were:

 Yosemite National Park

 On to Yosemite.
-We stopped at Yosemite Zipline Tours on the way, which was fun.
+We stopped at Yosemite Zipline and Adventure Ranch on the way, which was fun.
 If you’ve not gone ziplining before, this is a nice first place to try it.
 It was our third go-around ziplining, so for us it felt a little too overly protective.
 (Our other two experiences were self-guided, but this business sends guides along to hook and unhook you.)

 The closer we got to the Yosemite View Lodge, our destination for the next four nights, the more we saw those large ominous highway signs on the side of the road saying that the gate to Yosemite ahead was closed.
 When we got to the hotel, which is five miles outside of the Highway 140 entrance to the park, we found out that there had been a rock slide near the gate, and that the gate was now closed for at least 24 hours.